twitter/communitynotes/content/contributing/writing-and-rating-notes.md

 There are two ways to find Tweets with Birdwatch notes:

-1. Go to the [**Birdwatch site's Recent notes page**](https://birdwatch.twitter.com) and choose any Tweet to see notes that participants have added to it.
+1. Go to the [**Birdwatch site's Home page**](https://birdwatch.twitter.com) and choose any Tweet to see notes that participants have added to it.

 {{< figure src="../../images/4-birdwatch-site.png">}}